top of page

 (Information taken from www.orkneyjar.com)

-SUPERSTITIOUS SEAFEARERS
+SUPERSTITIOUS SEAFARERS

 This was filmed in Wemyss Caves in Fife for the International Storytelling Festival 2020.
 It explores the strange world of the superstitious seafarer and finishes with my version of a tale from Shetland, that I call Sailors Ghost.